immalopez/immalopez.github.io/_posts/FIDU/2021-01-10-teaching-career-and-philosophy.md

 # My teaching career

 **2017-2018**
-* Trainee Spanish Teacher at International House Barcelona
+* _(All levels)_ Trainee Spanish Teacher at International House Barcelona
-* English Teacher at Col·legi Shalom
+* B2 Level English Teacher at Col·legi Shalom
-* Trainee Spanish Teacher at EF Education First
+* A1 and B1 Level Trainee Spanish Teacher at EF Education First

 **2018-2019**
-* _(As a Teaching Assistant)_ Oral Expression in Spanish Workshop: Advanced and Superior Levels (55035) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
+* Teaching Assistant—Oral Expression in Spanish Workshop: Advanced and Superior Levels (55035) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme

 **2019-2020**
 * Freelance English Teacher for courses subsidised by the Public Occupation Services of Catalonia (SOC)
 * Freelance Spanish Teacher at Baxter Business Services
-* _(As a Teaching Associate)_ Spanish Language (25285) for first year Translation and Interpreting students at Pompeu Fabra University
+* Associate Teacher—Spanish Language (25285) for first year Translation and Interpreting students at Pompeu Fabra University
-* _(As a Teaching Associate)_ Oral Expression in Spanish Workshop: Advanced and Superior Levels (55035) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
+* Associate Teacher—Oral Expression in Spanish Workshop: Advanced and Superior Levels (55035) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
-* _(As a Teaching Associate)_ Oral Expression in Spanish Workshop: Intermediate Level (55032) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
+* Associate Teacher—Oral Expression in Spanish Workshop: Intermediate Level (55032) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
-* _(As a Teaching Associate)_ Spanish Language Seminar: Introduction to Teaching Spanish as a Foreign Language (20194) for third and fourth year Translation and Interpreting students at Pompeu Fabra University
+* Associate Teacher—Spanish Language Seminar: Introduction to Teaching Spanish as a Foreign Language (20194) for third and fourth year Translation and Interpreting students at Pompeu Fabra University

 **2020-2021**
-* _(As a Predoctoral Researcher)_ Spanish Language (25285) for first year Translation and Interpreting students at Pompeu Fabra University
+* Predoctoral Researcher—Spanish Language (25285) for first year Translation and Interpreting students at Pompeu Fabra University
-* _(As a Predoctoral Researcher)_ Empirical Methods in Language Studies (21516) for third year Applied Linguistics students at Pompeu Fabra University
+* Predoctoral Researcher—Empirical Methods in Language Studies (21516) for third year Applied Linguistics students at Pompeu Fabra University

 **2021-2022** _(to be done)_
-* _(As a Predoctoral Researcher)_ Introduction to University and ICT Resources (25284) for first year Translation and Interpreting students at Pompeu Fabra University
+* Predoctoral Researcher—Introduction to University and ICT Resources (25284) for first year Translation and Interpreting students at Pompeu Fabra University
-* _(As a Predoctoral Researcher)_ Spanish Language: Superior Level 2 (55011) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
+* Predoctoral Researcher—Spanish Language: Superior Level 2 (55011) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme

 # My teaching philosophy